 Squeeze out any excess moisture, drain well, and allow it to dry completely.

 Transfer to a medium mixing bowl and use scissors to cut it into small pieces.
-Toss with toasted rice powder and set aside.
+Toss with toasted rice powder (optional) and set aside.

 Step 2: Prepare the Meat